-To power the AED Plus, use 10 consumer type 123A Photo Flash lithium manganese dioxide batteries.
+To power the AED Plus, use 10 Duracell Coppertop CR123 batteries, made in the USA.
 You can purchase these batteries at many department, camera or electronics stores.

 For AED Plus units running software version 5.32 or higher, replace batteries every 5 years or if unit prompts.
-For earlier software versions, replace batteries every 3 years.
-A dated AED Plus battery replacement reminder label can be placed next to the On/Off button (available from ZOLL Customer Service).
+For earlier software versions, replace batteries every 3 years and place a dated reminder note next to the On/Off button.

 CAUTION!
-Use Duracell or power one batteries only.
-Do not use Panasonic, Rayovac, or Varta batteries.
-Use of Panasonic, Rayovac, or Varta batteries may result in significantly longer defibrillator charging times than those required during emergency situations.
+Use Duracell batteries only, made in the USA.
+Do not use Panasonic, Rayovac, power one, or Varta batteries.
+Use of other batteries may result in significantly longer defibrillator charging times than those required during emergency situations.